felwal/felwal.github.io/content/projects/ellawallinse.md

     {{< device src="/images/ellawallin-profile-mobile.png" >}}
 {{< /devicerow >}}

-It's been a great learning opportunity in working with a client: discussing requirements, presenting multiple designs, implementing feedback, and prioritising her preferences while utilising my design judgement.

 ## Process

 We started by collecting inspiration from other artists' websites, noting what we liked and what worked well.
 We went ahead with sketching, and then I made some parallel wireframes:

 {{< figure src="images/ellawallin-wireframes.png" >}}

+## Insights

+It's been a great learning opportunity in working with a client: discussing requirements, presenting multiple designs, implementing feedback, and prioritising her preferences while utilising my design judgement.